PaimaStudios/paima-engine-docs/docs/home/1-setup/1-how-to-use-paima-engine.md

 5500.sql will be applied at block-height START_BLOCKHEIGHT + 5500.
 Both will be applied before any other inputs are processed for that block-height.

 The *.sql files are PGSQL scripts.
-We ABSOLUTELY recommend writing your SQL script as a transaction, so if it fails the block-process-loop will stop and the script can be fixed and reapplied.
+SQL scripts are automatically ran as transactions, if they fail the block-process-loop will stop and the script must be fixed and will be reapplied.

 1000.sql example:
 ```
-BEGIN;
--- INSERT... ;
--- UPDATE ...;
-COMMIT;
+INSERT INTO items (name) VALUES ('potion') ;
+INSERT INTO items (name) VALUES ('book') ;
 ```
 ## Paima Engine Dry Running